iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 ideas and create new opportunities together, based on the shared values of the community.

-Focused groups like PyLadies (python group focused on women), DjangoCon (Conference focused on the Django framework) and SciPy (Conference for the users of python in the academics and science fields) also all contribute to the vibrant python community, while PyCon is the general conference that tries to cover many usages of python.

-It would be great if we can have some airtime to talk about PyCon APAC 2017, to give exposure to the general public of the small, niche but very much vibrant and evolving tech conference called PyCon that we have.

 The question of Malaysia's schools not doing its part in fostering unity among